 Ms. Holub has several years of experience working with industry, in higher education, and in the international affairs academic community.
-Ms. Holub has provided military and dual-use trade regulatory information to Japanese industry.
+Ms. Holub has provided strategic trade regulatory information to Japanese industry and a multinational pharmaceuticals company.
 She also served clients in the insurance industry for three years.
-Ms. Holub has three years of college-level teaching experience and has been a political science instructor at Midwestern State University in Texas since 2016.
-She also has presented original research at the International Studies Association that evaluates national and international legal authorities in the area of human rights.
+Ms. Holub was a political science instructor at Midwestern State University in Texas from 2016 to 2019 and has participated in supervising the SECURUS internship program since 2018.
+She also presented original research at the International Studies Association that evaluated national and international legal authorities in the area of human rights.

 Ms. Holub has master’s and bachelor’s degrees in political science from Midwestern State University.